SuperZooper3/vibe-bingo/README.md

    - Choose how many sheets you need (1-200 sheets supported!)
    - Customize your event title, subtitle, and footer text
    - Click "Generate Sheets" then "Print All"
+   - **Print Tip**: Turn OFF "Headers and footers" in browser print dialog for cleanest results
    - Distribute printed sheets to participants

 ### During the Event: